kubedb/docs/docs/guides/redis/backup/auto-backup/index.md

 To backup a Redis database using Stash, you have to create a `Secret` containing the backend credentials, a `Repository` containing the backend information, and a `BackupConfiguration` containing the schedule and target information.
 A `BackupBlueprint` allows you to specify a template for the `Repository` and the `BackupConfiguration`.

 The `BackupBlueprint` is a non-namespaced CRD.
-So, once you have created a `BackupBlueprint`, you can use it to backup any Redis database of any namespace just by creating the storage `Secret` in that namespace and adding few annotations to your Redis CRO.
+So, once you have created a `BackupBlueprint`, you can use it to backup any Redis database of any namespace just by creating the storage `Secret` in that namespace and adding few annotations to your Redis CRD.
 Then, Stash will automatically create a `Repository` and a `BackupConfiguration` according to the template to backup the database.

 Below is the `BackupBlueprint` object that we are going to use in this tutorial,